DanialPahlavan/Oxygen-not-included-Persian/README.md

 3. Verify that the file `...\mods\Local\OxygenNotIncluded_German\strings\strings.po` now exists.

 4. Start the game.
-Select Mods in the main menu and activate the local mod "OxygenNotIncluded_German" that is now there.
-After restarting the game, all translated texts are in German.
+Select Mods in the main menu and activate the local mod "OxygenNotIncluded_Persian" that is now there.
+After restarting the game, all translated texts are in Persian.

 ## Help along
 To contribute or report bugs, simply create a new issue or pull request with your changes.